-But what do we mean by “prior knowledge”?
+What do we mean by “background knowledge”?

 “Despite the multi-receiver sets, the spread option is a run-first scheme that requires a quarterback that is comfortable carrying the ball, a mobile offensive line that can effectively pull and trap, and receivers that can hold their blocks.
 Its essence is misdirection.”